 Sometimes, you just need a little more confidence to help you get over that hurdle.

-Whether it’s making it through a job interview, a date, or a presentation, from time to time we’re all faced with situations where we could use a bit more confidence.
+Whether it’s making it through a job interview, a date, or a presentation, from time to time we’re all faced with situations where our confidence is lacking and we fear that we’ve lost a sense of control.

 However, in such situations, you’re limited to what you can do in the moment to help the situation.